 Here is one example of a strange encounter that took place while I lived in Japan for one year in my late twenties.

-I was instantly engulfed in fear, realizing I had no idea where we were, or who these guys were.
+Then, a sudden moment of silence followed, by a hushed exchange between the two men.
+I was instantly engulfed in fear, realizing I had no idea where we were or who these guys were.
 Did they even show me their IDs and credentials?
+In Osaka, every neighborhood looks the same and there were no clear markers for me to connect to visually.
 I blurted out to Nick, “Are we going to the school?
 Where is it?
 Where is the school?
 What street is it on?
 What street are we on now?”

 My walk home was one of deep inquiry.
-What had just happened?
-Was that completely honest and innocent or were they Yakuza looking for “hospitality girls”?
-Did I put way too much faith in the commonly portrayed idea that Japan is safe and crime free?
+What exactly had just happened?
+Was that completely honest and innocent or were they Yakuza (Japanese mafia) looking for “hospitality girls”?
+Did I put way too much faith in the idea that Japan is safe and crime free?
 Have I seen too many horror movies?
 Is my westernized mindset letting my imagination run wild?
-Or did I actually just narrowly escape some ill-fated outcome?
+Or did I narrowly escape some ill-fated outcome?

 Why were they arguing?
 Was Nick upset because he had recommended me to his boss after sorting through résumé s?
 Had he lost face and credibility with his boss because I was not at all what Yoshi was looking for?
 Maybe Nick’s job would be in jeopardy now, placed in an untenable position with his boss, a man who seemed angry and imperious, even impossible to please.

 I never heard from them again, so I’ll never know.
 Lesson learned — a multi-layered one, in fact.
 I was happy to get home, throw off my wet shoes and make some tea.

 . . .